 • Podcasts - Researchers can submit publicly available podcasts or individual episodes surrounding sport, health, and wellness.

-If researchers wish to submit Originally Created Content to KOREN, they must complete the form, Permission for Copyright Licensing
+If researchers wish to submit Originally Created Content to KOREN, they must complete the Submission Agreement form.

 Content Policy